jeokrohn/aa_greeting/README.md

     positional arguments:
       menu           "business" or "after_hours"
       greeting       greeting file or "default"
       aaname         name of AA to modify.
 An be a tuple with location name and AA name like "location:aa1".
 Also the AA name can be a regular expression.
                      For example "location:.*" would catch all AAs in given location.
 Multiple AA name specs can be given.

-    optional arguments:
+    options:
       -h, --help     show this help message and exit --token TOKEN  access token.
-If not provided will be read from "WEBEX_TOKEN environment variable
+If not provided will be read from "WEBEX_TOKEN environment variable.
+      --test         Don't apply changes
+      --reupload     re-upload greeting even if greeting with same name already exists.

 ## Authorization

 The script uses an undocumented endpoint to upload auto attendant greetings.
 This endpoint requires an access token